Imperative statements¶

 -> IndigoState inp (RetOutStack a ++ inp) (RetVars a)

-First of all it takes three arguments: a boolean expression and Indigo
+First of all it takes three arguments: a boolean expression and Indigo code for

 the true and false branch.